Frequently Asked Questions

 Where can I go target shooting?

-There are no designated target shooting areas in the Hollister Field Office area, however, Public Lands managed by the Bureau of Land Management are open to target shooting except when prohibited by other applicable laws and regulations.
+There are no designated target shooting areas in the Central Coast Field Office area, however, Public Lands managed by the Bureau of Land Management are open to target shooting except when prohibited by other applicable laws and regulations.
 Fort Ord National Monument is closed to target shooting and hunting.

 Can I buy land from the government?